felix-lambert/felix-lambert.github.io/all_collections/_posts/2019-10-26-in-the-defense-of-web-scraping.md

 <span style="display:block;text-align:center">![Octocat]({{site.baseurl}}/assets/img/http.png)</span>

 We call these computers 'servers' because they are configured in such a way that it can listen to our requests.
-'Servers' turn a program in background waiting for some messages to come so that it can answer and deliver the required document or data.
+'Servers' turn a program in the background waiting for some messages to come so that it can answer and deliver the required document or data.

 The content of these html documents is digital data.
 Why digital?
 Because they are binary (0 1).
 The browser translates this binary data to data that a human can understand.